 The CSEs support a distributed Semantic Discovery Routing (SDR) that listens for Advanced Semantic Discovery Query (ASDQ) and:

-It extracts the Advanced Semantic Discovery Query (ASDQ);

-It reduces the Advanced Semantic Discovery Query (ASDQ) into a set of #m Semantic Discovery Queries (SDQ) by means of the Semantic Query Resolution System (SQRS);
+reduces the Advanced Semantic Discovery Query (ASDQ) by means of the Semantic Query Resolution (SQR);

-It solve as much Semantic Discovery Queries (SDQ) as it cans, using resources registered in the CURRENT CSE, say #n;

-It forwards the remaining #m-n Semantic Discovery Queries (SDQ) to -CSE Customer (we say in "downstream"), taken from the CURRENT Semantic Routing Table (SRT), resolving say #p;

-It forwards the remaining #(m-n-p) Semantic Discovery Queries (SDQ) to -CSE PEER (we say in "sidestream"), taken from the CURRENT Semantic Routing Table (SRT), resolving say #q;

-It forwards the remaining #(m-n-p-q) Semantic Discovery Queries (SDQ) to -CSE PROVIDERS (we say in "upstream"), taken from the CURRENT Semantic Routing Table (SRT), resolving say #r #(m-n-p-q);
+solves and forwards in a distributed way the queries;

-It reconstructs in a reverse order the partial results, sending back to the originator of the Advanced Semantic Discovery Query (ASDQ).
+reconstructs the partial results, sending back to the originator of the Advanced Semantic Discovery Query (ASDQ).

-Note 1. , , and are protocol specific parameters that can be locally modified in each CSE;

-Note 2. if #r=#(m-n-p-q), then we say that the query is exhaustive, and this is in contrast with non-exhaustive routing.
-Generally, we discriminate two kinds of routing, namely:
+Note 1.
+Generally, we discriminate as described in [i.24] two kinds of routing, namely:

 “Exhaustive”.
 As example, in the case that a semantic resource exists somewhere in the CSEs network, then the system will explore the entire distributed network until it will found it.